-Any individual or business — no matter the size — can file a complaint with the World Intellectual Property Organization, through the Uniform Domain Dispute Resolution (UDRP) process.
+Any individual or business — no matter the size — can file a complaint with ICANN, using the Uniform Domain Dispute Resolution (UDRP) process.

-Every UDRP case is usually decided within 2 to 3 months and can cost anywhere between $1,500 to $10,000 depending on the number of sites being disputed and the number of WIPO panelist reviewing the case.
+UDRP cases are usually decided within 2 to 3 months and can cost anywhere between $1,500 to $10,000 depending on the number of sites being disputed and the number of panelists reviewing the case.

 If you do decide to use the UDRP process, it’s usually best to consult with a domain dispute lawyer beforehand.
-After all, it is a legal process and you don’t want to lose for flubbing the paperwork.
+After all, it is a legal process and you don’t want to lose over flubbed the paperwork.